 1. Affordable housing application process with the City of Santa Monica’s Housing Authority is complex, not easy to understand, heavily reliant on an intense verification process, lacking education and human resources, as well as bogged down by an inundation of ineligible applications from those who don’t meet Section 8 eligibility requirements in the first place.

 2. The community doesn’t know what the Housing Authority does, how Section 8 operates and who is eligible to apply, that there are other assistance programs beyond Section 8, and how to find information about ‘affordable housing’ in the city.
-They learn everything from their community, so rumors and incorrect information are continuously circulating.
-Lastly, the city website is not user-friendly, doesn’t have easy to find, clear information, but it’s the only resource available to the community.
+They learn everything they know from friends, family, and their community, so rumors and incorrect information are continuously circulating.
+Last, but not least, the city website, the only place to find details about Section 8 and Santa Monica’s affordable housing programs, was extremely difficult to use.
+The people I spoke to could not find information about affordable housing assistance on the site, and if they found anything, it did not answer their questions, so they often gave up.

 - Website improvements

-- Reorganized the site pages, created a site map, simplified content on all pages, and added new subpages to improve usability and to make content easier to find for people needing help!
+- I restructured the site pages, created a site map, simplified affordable housing content, and added new pages related to affordable housing in order to improve usability and to make content easier to find for people needing help.

-- On all pages I added visual hierarchy with headings, font sizing, indentations, simplified text links, organized content, and added anchor links to frequently asked questions at the top of longer pages so users didn’t have to scroll and read everything to find the information they need
+- I added visual hierarchy by adding headers, font styling, indentations, and anchor links to frequently asked questions at the top of longer pages

 - Section 8 Eligibility Checker